Ma5onic/facebookbrute/README.md

 Crack the password
 -----------------------------
-Now run and will attempt to crack the password
+Now run,

 ./facebookbrute.py

+and will attempt to crack the password

 This has only been tested in Kali Linux
 Enjoy!!